FirmwGuy/CEP/docs/L0_KERNEL/topics/NATIVE-TYPES.md

 ## 4) Q&A

 Q: Why make native data opaque?
 A: To keep the kernel small, deterministic, and future‑proof.
-Opaque bytes avoid a built‑in type explosion and push meaning to L1+, where it can evolve without touching L0.
+Opaque bytes avoid a built‑in type explosion and push meaning to upper-layer packs, where it can evolve without touching L0.

 Q: How do we ensure interoperability if L0 doesn’t canonicalize?
 A: By agreeing on canonical bytes per tag and writing them via enzymes.
 The cepDT identifies the convention; bytes carry the value.